KumoriNya/dda/README.md

-# Statistical Analysis of Dependent Data
+<h1 class="title" style="text-align:center; font-weight:bold">Statistical Analysis of Dependant Data</h1>

 1. [Multivariate Normal Distribution](#mnd)
 2. [Time Series](#ts)
 3. [Spatial Statistics](#ss)

 # Questions for the exam
 in case we need to apply any algorithm, would their definition be attached somewhere?
-(Like DL)
+(Like DL, innovations)

 if model selection shows up in tut -> make (written) notes Or check whether model selection would show up in the exam